Columbia Car Accident Lawyers

 The amount of your compensation depends on the severity of your injuries.
 Compensatory damages in a personal injury case are awarded in the form of economic damages and non-economic damages.

-- Economic damages are those that can be expressed in terms of recognized monetary value.
-That includes the dollar amount of your medical bills, property loss and lost wages.
+- Economic damages can be expressed in terms of recognized monetary value.
+That includes the dollar amount of your medical bills, property loss, and lost wages.

 - Non-economic damages are those that do not have recognized monetary value.
 Those include pain and suffering as well as emotional distress.